 The number one reason why people fall of the diet wagon is they become frustrated after 4-5 weeks when they don't see results and throw in the towel.
 Don't be thinking you will be seeing amazing results after 6 weeks be thinking 6-12 months.
 The clever marketing campaigns you constantly see gyms putting out there has given everybody an unrealistic view of weight loss.
 When it comes to weight loss and starting an exercise plan slow and steady wins the race.
 Sticking with your diet and exercise the results 100% will come.
 But it will take hard work and patience to get there.

-5.Throw your weighing scales in the garbage.
+5.Throw your weighing scales in the bin.

 The scales are deceptive and can throw you of your game.
 Usually what will happen when you are exercising is initially you will notice the scales will start to drop every week.
 That's awesome its starts to motivate you to do more.
 Suddenly the scales start to increase again you get upset, frustrated and you think the whole endeavour is pointless.
 However its perfectly normal, as the fat starts to break down naturally your weight reduces but as you exercise more you start to build up muscle and muscle is heavier than fat so the scales will start to tick back up again.
 The only way to track your progress is the mirror.
 But even with that don't be constantly checking your progress.
 Stay positive, stick to your diet, keep up the exercise and the results will come.

 It happens to the best of us so in all likelihood its going to happen sometime.
 Don't let it phase or frustrate you its not worth stressing over.
 Just refocus and go again.
 If you haven't failed you haven't tried so you just dust yourself off and go again.